mhayv/mhayvine-capulong-summative-1-bmd2id2/README.md

 # mhayvine-capulong-summative-1-bmd2id2

-Project overview: What is your project?
-What does it do?
+Project overview:
-Pogo is essentially a --.
-It repackages events advertisments found happening accross Auckaland, and showcases it on a centralized, student-designed platform.
+Pogo is essentially a personalized event discovery platform that focuses on helping users easily find and save local events tailored to their interests and accessibility needs.
+It repackages event advertisments found happening accross Auckaland, and showcases it on a centralized, student-designed platform.
+The platform is designed to make event browsing feel fun, exciting, and less intimidating and overwhelming for the user.

 What problem does it solve, or what inspired it?
 This solution was prompted by a personal problem I had experienced. -